MilenTecle/Inventory-Manager/README.md

 ### Heroku
 The application was deployed to Heroku using the following steps:

-Log in to Heroku
+1. Log in to Heroku
-Create a new app
+2. Create a new app
-Navigate to settings
+3. Navigate to settings
 Navigate to Config Vars and add the following KEY/VALUE pairs:
-CREDS and paste the data from the creds.json file (Only relevant if using google sheets) Add buildpacks in the following order:
-Python

 nodejs
 Allow Heroku to access Github and link the new app to your repository.
 Choose between enabling Automatic deploys(the app will update automatically with every push to Github) or Manual Deploys.